defgsus/blog/src/html_tools/render_chords/uku-post.md

 My "A543" tuning: 0/0/0/0
 ```

 It's a **D major** with a bass **A**.
 And this effectively kept me away from laptop and instead led to countless hours of playing.
-Below is a small collection of songs that came to life during this year.
+Below is a collection of songs that came to life during this year.
 They have been recorded with a BOSS BR80, a little multi-track recorder with nice microphones and effects.
 Some recordings also have bass or percussion, some have 3 ukulele tracks and even a bit of mandolin.
 It's basically just ideas that can get better when played together.
-There is not much of an arrangement.
-Mostly the parts are played three or four times in a loop.
+There is not much of an arrangement, mostly the parts are repeated three or four times.

 ---